 - extend Discovery’s coverage of other archives’ records

-The 2015 survey surfaced a number of interesting collections such as papers and correspondence of author and playwright Michael Morpurgo, including manuscripts and notebooks relating to ‘War Horse’ and ‘Private Peaceful’.
-To find out more about collections discovered through last year’s survey, read our blog.
+The 2016 survey has surfaced a number of interesting records and collections such as a letter to John Pigott, High Sheriff of Somerset, concerning the Rye House Plot in 1683, and correspondence between author Sir Terry Pratchett and writer Henye Meyer.
+To find out more about collections discovered through past surveys, read our blog.

-Find out more about how we make your collections information available.
+Find out more about how we make collections information available here.

 For further information about the Accessions programme or to discuss submitting a return after the deadline, please email us.